 After eight years of being away from the low country, I finally returned back to Savannah, Georgia to spend a wonderful week away from my home in Chicago.
 My trip was filled with friends, fun, and lots of food!
 Seeking and finding new and familiar spots during my stay was incredible.
 And, I felt it was only right to share what I discovered on the blog.

-Check out the ultimate guide for food and drink to Savannah and discover the best eats, drinks, and things to do in this coastal city from a semi-local expert.
+Check out the ultimate guide for food and drink in Savannah and discover the best eats, drinks, and things to do in this coastal city from a semi-local expert.

 Living in Savannah